-3. Downtown Crossing Accessibility Phase II and Park Street 808
+2. Downtown Crossing Accessibility Phase II and Park Street 808

-Scope: This project will create a fully accessible connection between the Orange and Red Lines at Downtown Crossing with the construction of three new elevators: an elevator connecting the Washington St. surface with the Orange and Red Line southbound platforms; an elevator connecting the Orange Line northbound and Red Line southbound platforms; and an enlarged replacement Park Street Elevator 808 at the end of the Winter Street Concourse, connecting the Orange Line southbound and Red Line southbound and Red Line Street Concourse, connecting the Orange Line southbound and Red Line Street Concourse, connecting the Orange Line southbound and Red Line southbound and Red Line Street Concourse, connecting the Orange Line southbound and Red Line center platforms.
+Scope: This project will create a fully accessible connection between the Orange and Red Lines at Downtown Crossing with the construction of three new elevators: an elevator connecting the Washington St. surface with the Orange and Red Line southbound platforms; an elevator connecting the Orange Line northbound and Red Line southbound platforms; and an enlarged replacement Park Street Elevator 808 at the end of the Winter Street Concourse, connecting the Orange Line southbound and Red Line center platforms.

-Update: Design is at the 75%-100% stage for all three elevators:
+Update: Design is at the 100% stage for all three elevators:

-• The elevator connecting Washington St. with the Forest Hills-bound Orange Line platform and the Ashmont/Braintree-bound Red Line platform (located in the Winter Street building)

-- The elevator connecting the Oak Grove-bound Orange Line platform to the Ashmont/Braintree-bound Red Line platform (located adjacent to the Macy's building) - The Park Street Elevator 808 replacement unit
+- The elevator connecting Washington St. with the Forest Hills-bound Orange Line platform and the Ashmont/Braintree-bound Red Line platform (located in the Winter Street building) - The elevator connecting the Oak Grove-bound Orange Line platform to the Ashmont/Braintree-bound Red Line platform (located adjacent to the Macy's building) - The Park Street Elevator 808 replacement unit

-Construction advertisement is expected in early summer 2024.
+Construction advertisement is expected later this year.

-4. Jackson Square
+3. Jackson Square